docknetwork/api-docs/source/index.html.md

 `PATCH /dids/{did}`

 The public key or the controller of an on-chain DID can be updated by preparing a signed key update.
+Updates the specified key by setting the values of the parameters passed.
+Any parameters not provided will be left unchanged.
+For example, if you pass the `keyType` parameter, that becomes the DID’s active source on the blockchain to be used for all transactions in the future.

-This is an operation to updates the DID's key or controller on the blockchain.
+To rotate the key of an existing DID, the current key is used to sign an update message containing the new public key and optionally the new controller (if a controller is not supplied, the controller remains unchanged).
+The update message contains the block number for the last update of the DID.

 > Body parameter